lanistor/gulp-connect-reproxy/README.md

 ```

-## Notes:
+# Notes
 ```
 @ options.rule
-    • Array or String of Regular Expression
+    The rule to proxy, it is an array or a string of Regular Expression
 @ options.server
-    • a server host name to proxy
+    a server host name to proxy, contains the host and port
 ```

-## Example
+# Example

 If we config it like this
 ```